noenomblot/ADA_P3-jekyll/index.md

 Seen from a distance, the structure of Reddit snaps into focus.
 Thousands of subreddits merge into a smaller number of recognizable communities, each reflecting a facet of human curiosity.

-This is why, on Reddit, it feels perfectly normal to learn about a new restaurant opening while searching for a gaming tutorial — or to stumble upon a season finale spoiler while trying to figure out how to farm Bitcoin in your basement.
+This is why, on Reddit, it feels perfectly normal to learn about a new restaurant opening while searching for a gaming tutorial, or to stumble upon a season finale spoiler while trying to figure out how to farm Bitcoin in your basement.

 What looks like randomness is, in fact, a network quietly shaped by shared attention.